mokyen/okyensourcesoftware/dmi.md

 So it is all good and fine to say that we need to separate out our decision making, but then how do we decide what should be in a free function and variables/structs versus classes?
 As mentioned previously mentioned briefly, in DMI we choose to default to free functions and publicly-available data unless our data has an invariance or is part of an architectural boundary.
 We will get to the latter soon, so let's hit the former.

-The concept of invariance became too big to include in this blog, so it's been broken out to its own [article] (invariance.md).
+The concept of invariance became too big to include in this blog, so I have broken out to its own [article](invariance.md).
 The rest of this builds on that blog.

 When designing an entity, we are going to consider if the data has any of the three types of invariants.
 If it does, and we will place that data into a class.
 If not, then we put the data into a struct or just a variable and use it in free functions.